tpapp/HiddenPoisson.jl/README.md

 4. When an `i` is realized, `next_state(model, state, i)` is used to obtain the next state (which, again, can be an arbitrary object).
 This function may be stochastic.
 5. `observation(model, state)` is another (possibly stochastic) function for returning an observation for the hidden `state`.

-The user needs to define a model structure,
+The user needs to define a model structure, then
 ```julia
 import HiddenPoisson: rates, next_state, observation
 ```
-and then define these methods.
+and then define these methods for the model structure.
 Then simulations are obtained using `next_observation` or `next_observations`.
 See the tests for examples.

 ## How it works